jackhoang99/airlast-s-management/GENERATE_QUOTE_COMPONENT.md

 # GenerateQuote Component

-A standalone component for generating and sending quotes that uses similar logic to the JobQuoteSection but can be used independently for manual inspection quotes.
+A standalone component for generating and sending quotes that uses similar logic to the JobQuoteHistorySection but can be used independently for manual inspection quotes.

 ## Overview